DieSchittigs/recaptcha-bundle/README.md

 ### Installation
 Either require `dieschittigs/contao-recaptcha` via composer or install the bundle from your Contao Manager.

+Configure your private and public key in the system settings.

 #### Fallback
 If either the private or public key is left empty, the captcha falls back to the default Contao captcha.